Scientific name: Ornithopreta richmondia

 Richmond birdwings’ eggs hatch in 10 to 13 days and the caterpillar fully grows and transforms to a pupae in 25-50 days.
 Adults start emerging after 22-40 days in summer, but in winter it takes 120-300 days for the adult to develop.

-If you have seen or suspect the Richmond birdwing butterfly at any location, please report it to IndigiScapes on (07) 3824 8611.
+If you have seen or suspect you have seen a Richmond birdwing butterfly, please report it to Atlas of Living Australia.